 Payments under this program are available for our research and development activities in Australia, as well as certain activities conducted overseas that are required to be approved by AusIndustry, a branch of the Australian Government.
 In June 2021, we submitted an application to AusIndustry to seek approval of our current overseas activities relating to BNC210 as eligible expenditure under this program.
 On September 8, 2021, AusIndustry informed us that they would not be approving our application for our current overseas activities relating to BNC210.
-On October 6, 2021, we lodged a request to AusIndustry for internal review of the findings decision on our application.
+We plan to appeal this decision which request needs to be lodged with AusIndustry by October 6, 2021.
 In the event of our research and development expenditures being deemed "ineligible," then our incentives would decrease, and our future cash flows would be negatively affected.
 In addition, the Australian Government may modify the requirements of, reduce the amounts of the tax offset entitlement under, or discontinue the Research and Development Tax Incentive program was discontinued, or if the tax incentive rate was reduced, it would have a negative effect on the size of future refundable tax offsets and our future cash flows.